-The Guided Project Upgrade tool helps you upgrade projects in your solution one at a time and get them cross-compiling against both .NET 4.x and the newer targets, including .NET Standard 2.0 and 2.1, .NET Core 3.1, and .NET 5.0.
-It is a new migration available alongside the “Migrate a Service” option.
+The Guided Project Upgrade tool helps you upgrade projects in your solution one at a time and get them cross-compiling against both .NET 4.x and the newer targets.
+It is a migration option available alongside the “Migrate a Service” option.

 When you upgrade a project, you can choose multiple target frameworks.